Article 1.16 - Administrative and Professional Officer Agreement

 “Staff member” and “APO” means an Administrative Professional Officer (APO) who has been designated as continuing academic staff by the University of Alberta.
 An APO is a manager or other professional who provides leadership, strategic advice and direction in the organization; and is accountable for planning, negotiating, problem solving, risk assessment and prevention, and/or operational oversight of resources.
 An APO shall normally require an academic degree; professional designation or equivalent related experience.

-- The Position Description is forwarded to Job and Organizational Design in pdf format.
+- The Position Description is forwarded to Job Design and Evaluation in pdf format.
 Positions can be forwarded directly to your Consultant or to email@example.com.
 The Consultant assigned to the department then initiates the evaluation process.

 - The Consultant will contact the supervisor and may contact the incumbent, if applicable, for any clarification or additional information that may be required.